-Getting Started with OSF Search
+Getting Started with OSF Search (Video)

 OSF Search is your destination for discovering all content types across the platform, including results for registrations, preprints, projects (and related components), files, and users in one easy to use interface.
 The OSF Search page can be used for searching, browsing, or both.